strncat/strncat.github.io/_posts/math/euclid/2024-03-21-euclid-book1-pr3.markdown

 <p style="text-align:center;"><img src="{{ site.url }}/assets/math/euclid/pr3/1.png" width="40%" class="center"></p>
 Use <a href="https://strncat.github.io/jekyll/update/2024/03/23/euclid-pr2.html">proposition 2</a> to describe a line starting at $A$ that is equal in length to line $CD$.
 <p style="text-align:center;"><img src="{{ site.url }}/assets/math/euclid/pr3/2.png" width="40%" class="center"></p>
-Now, describe a circle with center at point $A$ and radius of length $AB$ using <a href="https://strncat.github.io/jekyll/update/2024/03/22/euclid-book1-postulates.html">postulate 3</a>.
+Now, describe a circle with center at point $A$ and radius of length $AE$ using <a href="https://strncat.github.io/jekyll/update/2024/03/22/euclid-book1-postulates.html">postulate 3</a>.
 <p style="text-align:center;"><img src="{{ site.url }}/assets/math/euclid/pr3/3.png" width="45%" class="center"></p>
 The claim is that $AF$ is equal to $CD$.
 To see this, we know that $EA = AF$ by <a href="https://strncat.github.io/jekyll/update/2024/03/26/euclid-book1-definitions.html">definition 15</a>.
 We also know that $EA = AF$ by construction.
 Therefore $AF = CD$ by <a href="https://strncat.github.io/jekyll/update/2024/03/25/euclid-book1-axioms.html">axiom 1</a> (Magnitudes which are equal to the same are equal to each other).
 <br>